CentOS 8 virtual server will not boot after the operating system upgrade (with "yum update").

 By default CentOS 8 comes with a new boot scheme (Boot Loader Specification) that isn't supported by the onapp grub boot image.

-The upgrade overwrites the bootloader option and config files to support the BLS and it requires to disable it and regenerate the bootloader's main config file.
+The upgrade overwrites the bootloader option and config files to support the BLS and it requires disabling it and regenerate the bootloader's main config file.